This September 11: I Will Never Forget post originally appeared on Drugstore Divas in 2012.

 “I can walk you to your car, but I have to see if my family is okay,” he said.

 I figured I would go home and go online and see if there was anything there.
-But then I realized I would be tying up the phone line (yes, we still had dial up) and what if someone needed to call?
+But then I realized I would be tying up the phone line (yes, we still had dial up back in 2001) and what if someone needed to call?

 And then it dawned on me.
 This was huge.
 This would be on the news.